okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-pwd-recovery-mfa/main/index.md

 ## Troubleshooting tips

-Ensure that the password recovery user is valid with an **Active** user status in your Okta org.
+Ensure that the password recovery user is valid with an active user status in your Okta org.

 </div>